gift-surg/Xono2L/README.md

 ### Dependencies

 Xono2L uses functionality provided by the Ulterius library.
-Ulterius is the only run-time dependency if you're using the [pre-built DLL][xono2L-dll].
+Ulterius (Sonix SDK) is the only run-time dependency if you're using the [pre-built DLL][xono2L-dll].

 Xono2L was tested on a platform with: